 The woman returned the smile.
 “Of course.
 You have a lovely rest of the day!”
 And she returned to her walk.

 After a few minutes of walking, the old woman got an uneasy feeling on the back of her neck.
 Years of experience had taught her what it felt like to know someone was watching her.
-She casually turned her head as if looking back at the flower shop she had just passed and caught a glimpse of the young man you had caught her hat.
+She casually turned her head as if looking back at the flower shop she had just passed and caught a glimpse of the young man who had caught her hat.
 His hands were in the pockets of his hoodie and his mouth was still fixed in a smile, though it had apparently forgotten to tell his eyes.

 The old woman took a deep breath and decided to make sure everything was on the up-and-up.
 She turned down the next alley and paused halfway through, waiting to see what the young man would do.